crumbhole/vault-init/README.md

 # vault-init

-This is a fork of [sethvargo/vault-init](https://github.com/sethvargo/vault-init) via liatrio with the following key differences:
+This is a fork of [sethvargo/vault-init](https://github.com/sethvargo/vault-init) via [liatrio/vault-init](https://github.com/liatrio/vault-init) with the following key differences:

 - Root token and unseal keys are stored within a Kubernetes Secret instead of Google Cloud Storage, and completely unencrypted